 The most common interest income that individuals receive comes from crowdfunding.
 To calculate how much you should additionally save in the third pillar, you need to retrieve an annual report or overview of the interest income earned from the relevant online environment.
 Using this information, you can calculate the 15% you can transfer to the third pillar.
 In your income table at the tax office, you will see any interest accrued on your bank deposits – that also counts as income!

 If you rent out your personal property, your rental income should be easy to calculate if it’s the same amount every month.
 If you earn from short-term rent (such as Airbnb, Booking), you should obtain a statement of your earnings from the relevant web portal.
+It is also worth noting that the tax logic for long-term and short-term rent are different.
+In the case of one long-term) a total of 16% and the other (short-term) is still 20%.

 The situation with stocks is somewhat more complicated, as there are more tax nuances.
 If you have sold securities (stocks), these count toward your gross income only if you are not using an investment account system.
 If you have declared the account where you keep your stocks as an investment account, you cannot count this type of income for third-pillar purposes.